nsrau/azure-docs.it-it/articles/remoteapp/remoteapp-tutorial-arawithpowershell.md

 <properties
-   pageTitle="Usare i cmdlet PowerShell con Azure RemoteApp | Microsoft Azure" description="Informazioni su come usare i cmdlet Windows PowerShell in Azure RemoteApp." services="remoteapp" documentationCenter="" authors="guscatalano"
+   pageTitle="Use PowerShell cmdlets with Azure RemoteApp | Microsoft Azure" description="Learn how to use Windows PowerShell cmdlets in Azure RemoteApp." services="remoteapp" documentationCenter="" authors="guscatalano"